CULTURE

 A bowl of tendon

 Try tendon, a bowl of rice topped with different types of tempura.
 This is a guaranteed way to get a complete meal.
 If you’re in Osaka, be sure to try tempura ochazuke, which is a tendon with green tea poured over it.
-Most tendon restaurants are very affordable so you have no excuses.
+Most tendon restaurants are very affordable, so you have no excuses.
 No to rice?
-Then how about soba buckwheat noodles or udon flour noodles instead?
+Swap it with soba noodles or udon noodles instead.

 tempura and soba on a two part tray